Instruments & Repertoire

-We understand that not everyone will have access to high quality video/audio recording equipment.
-Videos may be recorded with any device, including smartphones, digital cameras, etc. The quality of the video recording won’t unduly influence the decision of the judging panel but groups are encouraged to test recorded sound quality in advance of the performance and make reasonable adjustments where necessary (eg. microphone placement) so that the judging panel can hear the group at its best.
+We understand that not everyone will have access to high-quality video/audio recording equipment.
+Videos may be recorded with any device, including a smartphone, video camera, etc. The quality of the video recording won’t unduly influence the decision of the judging panel but groups are encouraged to test recorded sound quality in advance of the performance and make reasonable adjustments where necessary (eg. microphone placement) so that the judging panel can hear the group at its best.

 If you have a question that’s not covered here, please email us at email@example.com and we’ll be happy to help.

 Yes, your performance video must be in a single take, no editing.